I was the type of person who persevered through all things and felt like I had super powers. I was always on top of things.

 It was debilitating.

 Six months before discovering the tumour, I was admitted to a hospital in Castlegar during a camping trip.
 I was suffering from a migraine, started to lose my balance and began vomiting.
-I was put on an IV for dehydration and morphine for the pain, and then sent home.
+During my four hours there, I was put on an IV for dehydration and morphine for the pain, and then sent home.

 Around this time, my upper lip and under my nose started experiencing occasional numbness.
 I just thought it was weird and brushed it off.